-- i.
-Letter of Confirmation of Interest and Availability using the template3 provided by UNDP; - ii.
-CV and a Personal History Form (P11 form4); - iii.
-Brief description of approach to work/technical proposal of why the individual considers him/herself as the most suitable for the assignment, and a proposed methodology on how they will approach and complete the assignment; - iv.
-Financial Proposal that indicates the all-inclusive fixed total contract price and all other travel related costs (such as flight ticket, per diem, etc), supported by a breakdown of costs, as per template attached to the Letter of Confirmation of Interest template.
-If an applicant is employed by an organization/company/institution, and he/she expects his/her employer to charge a management fee in the process of releasing him/her to UNDP under Reimbursable Loan Agreement (RLA), the applicant must indicate at this point, and ensure that all such costs are duly incorporated in the financial proposal submitted to UNDP.
+- a) Duly accomplished Letter of Confirmation of Interest and Availability using the template provided by UNDP. - b) Detailed Personal CV and/or P11, indicating all past experiences from similar projects, as well as the contact details (Email and telephone number) of the Candidate and at least three (3) professional references. - c) Brief description of why the individual considers him/herself as the most suitable for the assignment, and a methodology, on how they will approach and complete the assignment. - d) Financial Proposal that indicates the all-inclusive fixed daily rate per template provided.
+If an Offeror is employed by an organization/company/institution, and he/she expects his/her employer to charge a management fee in the process of releasing him/her to UNDP under Reimbursable Loan Agreement (RLA), the Offeror must indicate at this point, and ensure that all such costs are duly incorporated in the financial proposal submitted to UNDP.